 One study described the correlations with performance as, ”large enough to generate significant savings and improvements for organisations that use measures of EI.”
 Another concluded that practitioners may choose to use mixed EI as, “a practical, shorthand alternative to a lengthy battery of several more traditional KSAOs (knowledge, skills, ability, and other personality instruments).”

-Overall, research studies provide sound evidence that EI predicts job performance across a variety of roles.
-In particular, EI appears to be very relevant to roles which incur high emotional labour (e.g. customer service, sales and management).
+Overall, research studies provide sound evidence that emotional intelligence at work predicts job performance across a variety of roles.
+In particular, EI appears to be very relevant to roles that incur high emotional labour (e.g. customer service, sales and management).

 Does emotional intelligence relate to an individual’s well-being?